The Foyer Creation Project

 Bottomline, this new space will create a welcoming and non-claustrophobic space for fellowship and connection with new visitors and congregants alike before and after the Sunday worship, as well as the space we need throughout the week for a variety of other functions and outreach events.
 This project is essential not just for now but for growth in the decades to come.

-2. What will it cost?
+2. What will it cost, AND HOW WILL WE PAY?

-• Kid’s Classroom Remodel
+• Kid’s Classrooms Remodeled

-• Bathrooms Remodel
+• Four Bathrooms Remodeled

-• Sanctuary Chairs + Paint Refresh
+• New Sanctuary Chairs + Paint Refresh

-• Exterior Projects (painting & awning)
+• Exterior Projects (trim painting & new awning)

-• Tower Entry Remodel
+• Tower Entry Refreshed

 • New Windows in classrooms and offices

-• New Stage Lighting & Sound System
+• New Stage Lighting

 3. A goal of $450k seems like a lot.
 Is it realistic?